Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 Institutions do not need to carry out any further eligibility checks for these protected families during this period.
 They may wish to note the students as ‘protected’ in their free meals auditable records.

-Where institutions are unable to verify previous eligibility for free meals using the approaches above, institutions may wish to consider seeking evidence from the student/their parent, for example, by requesting a copy of previous entitlement letters etc.
+Where institutions are unable to verify previous eligibility for free meals using the approaches above, they may wish to consider seeking evidence from the student/their parent, for example, by requesting a copy of previous entitlement letters etc.

 A student who has not previously claimed free meals is only eligible to receive one when they, or a responsible adult on their behalf, have made a successful application to the institution where they are enrolled.
 Once Universal Credit is fully rolled out, any students receiving free meals who no longer meet the eligibility criteria at that point (because they are earning above the threshold) will continue to receive protection until they complete their 16 to 19 funded education.
 19+ continuers and students aged 19 and over with EHCPs will continue to receive protection until the end of their current programme of study.